buzzm/postgresbson/README.md

 ```
    Remember double arrow operator yields text type, which fortunately is easily
    compared to a literal string; no casting necessary, but the journey there is
-   tough because each single arrow forces construction of a whole new BSON to
+   tough because each single arrow forces construction of a whole new object to
    pass to the next stage.
 This happens internal to the engine but still...

 select * from table where